 - Another version of Bait and Switch occurs in Aria of Sorrow.
 You've pounded Death and Legion, two of the more intimidating bosses so far, and are expecting a good challenge in the Battle Arena stage.
 You enter the boss room, and the bats hanging on the roof form into... the Giant Bat?
 A common boss, but universally a low-level boss in Castlevania.
 What's he doing this late a level?...
 Until a massive hand comes out of the background and crushes the bat in its grip.
 Meet Balore, the real boss.

-- Fairly early in Cave Story, you encounter a power switch that supplies power to the fans (which you need to activate) and something called "Malco."
+- You encounter a power switch that supplies power to the fans (which you need to activate) and something called "Malco."
 Turns out that Malco is the nearby security bot, which promptly prepares to kill you, before the Recurring Boss drops down out of the sky to take you on and lands on top of it.

 - Later on, a major villain shows up and prepares to fight you, when the ground suddenly begins shaking.
 The villain remarks that she's no longer needed and teleports away as a giant monster bursts out of the ground.

 - Contra series:

 - Shattered Soldier has Mr. Heli-Robo, a Transforming Mecha that chases the player throughout Mission 1.
 It eventually appears at the end of the stage, where it is promptly crushed by Slave Beast Taka, the actual boss.
 Mr. Heli Robo returns as a proper boss in Mission 6.

 - In Stage 2 of Contra 4, the player has to face a group of four enemy snipers in black who are tougher to kill than the regular mooks.
 When only one of the black-clad snipers remains, a tail suddenly grabs him and cuts him in half.
 Then the true boss rears his ugly head.